open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/getting-started/nodejs.md

 The generated span tracks the lifetime of a request to the `/rolldice` route.

-Send a few more requests to the endpoint, and then wait for a little bit and you'll get metrics printed out to the console, such as the following
+Send a few more requests to the endpoint.
+After a moment, you'll see metrics in the console output, such as the following:

 <details>
 <summary>View example output</summary>